 There are so many events that happen before the actual wedding day itself.
 The engagement party, the wedding shower, and the bachelorette party.
 But, when it comes to the wedding shower and the bachelorette party, it's not always clear how to differentiate between the two events.

-Nope!
-Wedding showers are hosted parties, where the host pays for the event—including the food, catering, decorations, and anything else—and invites the guests, whereas bachelorette parties are often co-hosted by the friends of the bride.
+Additionally, wedding showers are hosted parties, where the host pays for the event—including the food, catering, decorations, and anything else—and invites the guests, whereas bachelorette parties are often co-hosted by the friends of the bride.

-A wedding shower is an event traditionally focused on preparing the bride for her new life as a married woman.
-It’s very common and often expected, that guests will arrive with gifts.
+With bridal showers, it’s very common and often expected, that guests will arrive with gifts.
 These gifts are typically related to the home or the life between the new couple.
 The wedding shower is traditionally hosted by a friend or family member close to the bride and is often an afternoon or late morning affair.